 - maintain records that verify the disability.

-- determine appropriate academic accommodations using the Disability Accommodation Request form.
+- determine appropriate academic accommodations using the Disability Accommodations Form (PDF)

 - communicate a student’s eligibility for academic accommodations, upon request.